webpy/webpy.github.com/sessions/index.md

 The Session class is a derivate of Storage.
 It will store as a dict anyhow called variable, but through the Storage interface only variables not named as internal private variables.

 #### Private variables
- * _generator - reference to user-supplied "unique random number generator" or just to default session generator function
  * _handler - reference to user-choosen Handler
  * _id - current session id
  * \_old\_id - used if the sesion regenerates id